specter-cfd/SPECTER/src/README.txt

 includes the variables explained above as well as  the relevant compilers, MPI libraries and their respective flags.

 The path to the FFTW libraries can be changed by editting the variable FFTWDIR in 'Makefile.in'.
 In addition, the Makefile supports 'make clean', 'make dist', and extra options to make code for data analysis after the runs are finished.

 2.3 Parallelization models

-By default, GHOST uses 1D domain decomposition with pure MPI parallelization.
+By default, SPECTER uses 1D domain decomposition with pure MPI parallelization.
 This behavior can be changed with two settings in the Makefile.in file, or equivalently with two variables that can be passed to make at compile time.

 2.3.1 Hybrid parallelization

 The code provides support for OpenMP-MPI hybridization, for use in supercomputers with multi-core processors and for simulations using a large number of cores.
 When the variable

 -------------------------------------------------------------------